In the current age, digital marketing has quickly taken its place as king of the advertising world.

 So let’s get into some of the most profitable ways a local business can get online and start marketing themselves today.

 Programmatic advertising for your local business

-This one’s a mouthful, and it might even sound like something a tad bit advanced than any local business needs.
+This one’s a mouthful, and it might even sound like something a bit more advanced than any local business needs.
 But the general idea behind programmatic advertising is much simpler than it sounds.

 A common example of where you’d see this is with Facebook Ads Manager.
 When you start a Facebook Ads campaign, you don’t have to bid for every spot your ad appears on individually.
 The ad manager goes through the bidding process and automatically displays ads to specific audiences for you.

 The reason that programmatic advertising is so valuable to local businesses is the efficiency of it.
 Rather than having to hire talent to secure spots for your ads or bid for the spots yourself, you can leave it up to automated software to do it for you.